AtlasmanYevgenii/Investigation-of-the-reasons-for-a-dip-in-user-engagement/README.md

 # Investigation-of-the-reasons-for-a-dip-in-user-engagement

 **This study was aimed at determining what may have led to the decrease in user engagement in August and offering workable solutions or suggestions for next steps.**
-- We decided the dip was primarily caused by two factors - low quality new users (unfinished registrations) and a drop in engagement among active users as a result of vacations.
+- We decided that the dip was primarily caused by two factors - low quality new users (unfinished registrations) and a drop in engagement among active users as a result of vacations.
 - Additionally, we recommended the following:
   - Consider making the app more user-friendly by adding new features.
   - Check the latest iOS updates and perform UIX tests.